csorianot/godmc_wiki/Running-script-4b-and-4d-on-a-cluster.md

 On our cluster this creates a batch of 100 jobs, each with the `${PBS_ARRAYID}` variable set to a value between 1 and 100.

+You can check whether your jobs are completed by grepping `Successfully` from the log files:

+`grep Successfully meth_04b-output-* |wc`

 After these jobs have completed, assuming there have been no errors, there will be 100 separate `.RData` files that need to be combined together.
 To do this simply run:

     resources/methylation/aggregate_adjustment1.sh